Imperial War Museum Duxford: Site layout

 Some aircraft and other exhibits are displayed externally, such as a Comet tank and replica Hawker Hurricane as gate guardians at the main entrance.
 Several commercial airliners belonging to the Duxford Aviation Society stand on the runway apron opposite the hangars.
-A Bloodhound surface-to-air missile stands on the site of the demolished hangar.
+A British Aerospace 146 airliner, used by the RAF's Queen's Flight, stands on the site of the demolished hangar.
 A United States Air Force F-15 Eagle previously stood near the American Air Museum (now hanging inside).
 A Royal Engineers' Centurion AVRE stands outside the Land Warfare Hall and the Gibraltar Gun, a 9.2-inch artillery piece previously emplaced on the Rock of Gibraltar is nearby.

 A view of Duxford's original Operations Room.

 As a historic site, many of Duxford's buildings are of particular architectural or historic significance.
 In 2005, following a review of sites relating to British aviation history by English Heritage, some 255 buildings at 31 sites received listed building status.
 Duxford contains over thirty of these buildings, the largest number at any one site.
 Listed buildings include three hangars dating back to the First World War and the operations block, which received Grade II* status.
 This block, open to the public, houses the wartime operations room from which Duxford's aircraft were directed.
 Another historic building, the 1918 Watch Office, has been converted to accommodate the Historic Duxford exhibition, depicting the history of the site and the experiences of Duxford's personnel.